 This special Netzerweekend ended, as usual, with an endgame.
 This took place on Sunday afternoon, and was called ‘Netzer Mystery’.
 During this mystery the madrichim (youth leaders), ‘controlled’ by the chanichim with a ‘bodycam’ by the LJG Amsterdam were searching for a lost box of money.
 By means of pe’oelot (activities) from different stations in the LJG Amsterdam a right or wrong letter could be earned by the different teams, depending on how well it was executed.
 With all these letters a word could be formed that pointed to the place of the missing box, after which the mystery is solved.

 The mazkirout (board) of Netzer looks back with satisfaction on the first online Netzer weekend ever, the ‘Zoomerweekend’.
 Where we brought together a very large group of almost 50 Jewish youths, despite the corona crisis.
 In any case, we are not sitting still.
 Nevertheless, we cannot wait until we can start organizing physical activities and weekends for all our chanichiem (members) again.

-door Netzer Nederland
+by Netzer Nederland

 Voices from the New West – Nail